jonclayden/mmand/README.md

 fan_components <- components(fan_thresholded, k)
 ```

-Now we can visualise the result.
+Now we can visualise the result by assigning a colour to each component.

 ```R
 display(fan_components, col=rainbow(max(fan_components,na.rm=TRUE)))